 Referee: On passing downs, as the passer retreats, stay outside of and deeper than the passer, moving backwards along an angle to maintain cushion if necessary.
 Observe drop back blockers in vision, especially the tackle on your side.
 After the pass is thrown, continue to observe action on and around the passer until there is no threat of a foul.
 Verbally alert defenders when the passer has released the ball.
 Assist the Line Judge on passes thrown to determine whether the pass was thrown forward or backwards.
 You are responsible for all passes thrown behind the line of scrimmage when the ball is snapped within Team B's 7-yard line.
-The Referee is the sole judge for flagging intentional grounding but should seek input from other officials as to whether a forward pass was thrown into an area not occupied by an eligible receiver.
+The Referee is the sole judge for flagging intentional grounding but should seek input from other officials as to whether a forward pass was thrown into an area not occupied by an eligible receiver, and if so, coordinate with the covering wing official whether all requirements of the 2022 ING exception have been met.

 Umpire: Initial position 7-9 yds. off the LOS.
 If he reads 'pass,' remain stationary (do not charge the line of scrimmage, as in the past), and look for holding or other illegal blocks by offensive and defensive linemen.
-He should look for holding or other illegal blocks keying, but not tunneling, on the center and two guards and the tackle opposite the R. He must be alert for ineligible receivers being down field prior to the release of a forward pass.
-The Umpire must also assist the Line Judge in determining whether the pass crossed the neutral zone.
+He should look for holding or other illegal blocks keying, but not tunneling, on the center and two guards and the tackle opposite the R. As a secondary responsibility, the Umpire should be able to provide assistance on ineligible receivers down field prior to the release of a forward pass.
 When the ball is snapped inside Team B's 7-yard line, the umpire has primary responsibility for determining whether a forward pass crossed the line of scrimmage and if the passer was beyond the neutral zone.
 Once the pass has been released, he should turn quickly to assist in determining if there is a reception, interception, or an incompletion as other officials may be blocked out if the pass was thrown over the middle.
 He should maintain coverage of his area of responsibility as long as there is a threat of action.
 After a catch, he should cover continuing action around the runner in the side zone.